koitoror/ClosestPair/README.md

 2,2;4,5

 ADDITIONALLY : admin interface for viewing values stored on the DB.
-And  unit tests.

 ## API Installation